magento/magento2-functional-testing-framework/docs/installation_ubuntu.md

 In the `dev/.env` file, define the [basic configuration][] and [`MAGENTO_BP`][] parameters.

 ### Step 5.
-Enable the Magento CLI commands {#add-cli-commands}

-Copy the `etc/config/command.php` file into your Magento installation at `<magento root directory>/dev/tests/acceptance/utils/`.
-Create the `utils/` directory, if you didn't find it.

-### Step 6.
 Remove the MFTF package dependency in Magento

 The MFTF uses the Magento `app/autoload.php` file to read Magento modules.
 The MFTF dependency in Magento supersedes the standalone registered namespaces unless it is removed at a Composer level.